 - You want to work collaboratively with applicants and agencies to serve the public good.

 Terms and time commitment

-- The Portland Design Commission traditionally meets on the first and third Thursday of each month, beginning at 1:30 p.m., at 1900 SW 4th Avenue.
+- The Design Commission traditionally meets on the first and third Thursday of each month, beginning at 1:30 p.m., virtually via a Zoom webinar platform.
 Most meetings last between four and six hours each.
 Sometimes a third meeting is scheduled each month due to volume.
-Since March 2020, all meetings are held online via Zoom.
-A hybrid in-person/Zoom hearing format is anticipated to begin in 2023.

 - Members serve a term of four years.

 - Members are expected to prepare for meetings on their own time and arrive ready to discuss agenda items.
 Meeting materials for review are typically sent one week in advance.